Implicit Instantiation Of Undefined Template

 Q: How can I avoid implicit instantiation errors?

-A: To avoid these errors, ensure that all templates are fully defined before they are used.
+A: To avoid these errors, check that all templates are fully defined before they are used.
 Organize your code so that template definitions are accessible in the files where they are instantiated.
 Consider using explicit instantiation if you want to control where templates are instantiated.

 Conclusion